carlverge/jsonnet-lsp/README.md

 * Function Signature Help
 * AST Recovery
     * The LSP is able recover common syntax issues while typing (like a missing semicolon) for a smoother experience

+## Development

+* To develop the LSP, change the `jsonnet.lsp.binaryPath` setting to the `runlsp.sh` script in the root.
+Reloading the LSP in vscode (shift+cmd+p -> jsonnet: reload language server) will rebuild the server.
+* To develop the client, open `editor/code` in vscode, and hit F5 to open a debug build of the client.
+Generally developing the LSP does not need a debug version of the client.

+## Release

+* Github actions are setup to publish to OpenVSX automatically when a release is created
+* The LSP binaries are bundled into the `.vsix` extension, to help reduce bugs from version skew and simplify installation.